 July 14, 2025, 1:46 am | Read time: 6 minutes

-Playing on the phone for hours and having no interest in sports?
-A new study reveals that this is unfortunately not just a stereotype when it comes to children and teenagers in Germany.
-This is despite the fact that children naturally have an inherent urge to be active.
+Playing on the phone for hours and no interest in sports?
+A new study shows that this is unfortunately not a stereotype when it comes to children and teenagers in Germany.
+And this is despite the fact that children naturally have an inner urge to move.

-According to the “MoMo 2.0” study1, only about 20 percent of all children and adolescents meet the World Health Organization’s (WHO) recommendation of at least 60 minutes of exercise per day.
+According to the “MoMo 2.0” study1, only about 20 percent of all children and teenagers meet the World Health Organization’s (WHO) recommendation of at least 60 minutes of physical activity per day.
 In contrast, screen time exceeds three hours a day.2 What does this mean for the physical and mental health of our children?
 FITBOOK took a closer look at the study and spoke with sports physician Prof. Christine Joisten from the German Sport University Cologne about causes, effects, and solutions.

 Overview